phpro/zf-mvc-auth-token/README.md

 # Mvc-Auth-Token implementation for zend framework 2
 This module will take care of HTTP Token authentication as described in the [draft-hammer-http-token-auth-01](http://tools.ietf.org/html/draft-hammer-http-token-auth-01).
 It should be used with [zf-mvc-auth](https://github.com/zfcampus/zf-mvc-auth).

-The purpose of this module is to provide an extentable interface for validating Tokens.
+The purpose of this module is to provide an extendable interface for validating Tokens.
 The validation of the Token should be done in a custom adapter.

 ## Installation
 ```